-Maximum Work Load
+Course Load Maximum Work Load

+16 hours 16 hours

-14 hours .20 hours
+14 hours

-12 hours .26 hours
+12 hours

-10 hours .32 hours
+10 hours

-8 hours .
-38 hours
+8 hours 38 hours

 ACADEMIC ADVISEMENT

 Southern Adventist University is committed to assist every student in the area of academic advisement.
 Full-time students are assigned an academic adviser from their major field and are required to consult with their advisers before registering for classes.